First Impressions: University of Rochester, Rochester NY

 The University of Rochester is much like Johns Hopkins.
 It’s mid sized (about 5,400 full-time undergrads), has a relatively flexible undergraduate curriculum in the arts and sciences as well as engineering, and is highly praised for its music conservatory, medical school and public policy and international relations programs.
 Both campuses have similar amenities (Rochester has the nicer student center) as well as Greek life.
 The major differences are location and selectivity.

-The University of Rochester, attracts only excellent students (3.80+ GPA/1400 average SAT) but is much less selective than Johns Hopkins.
+The University of Rochester, attracts excellent students (3.80+ GPA/1400 average SAT) but the school is much less selective than Johns Hopkins.
 However, those who come— a third of the most recent first-year classes arrived through Early Decision—will be welcomed to a campus that resembles Harvard and MIT, if they were designed together on the same site, even considering a river.

 The University of Rochester separates itself from Johns Hopkins by encouraging students to stick around past four years, even for academic enrichment.
 It is the only highly selective research university that offers a tuition-free fifth year for students to take undergraduate coursework outside of their major for enrichment or skill development, or to launch a start-up business.
 There are also several combined degree programs.
 In addition, with the exception of a writing-intensive first-year seminar, there are no required courses.
 Students declare a major in one area (Humanities, Social Sciences, Natural Sciences and Engineering) and take clusters of three or more courses in the other two.
 Clusters often become second majors or minors.